rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## Brute Forcing SSH

 I mentioned in the creating ssh keys section that usernames and passwords are easier to brute-force than keys are.
 You can use nmap to brute force ssh.
-In this example I created a file name users.lst and a file named pass.lst with valid user and passwords for the switch.
+In this example I created a file named users.lst and a file named pass.lst with valid user and passwords for the switch.

 Obviously an attacker would be using a breach list or a social engineered list of names and passwords.
-But for demo purposes I don't want to spend hours.
+But for demo purposes I didn't want to spend hours running nmap.
 I have a list of all the passwords that customers have given me over the years that I use in real situations.

-I have had to use this method more than once at small school districts and other customers that don't have ISE or Clearpass and have use local creds.
+I have had to use this method more than once at small school districts and other customers that don't have ISE or Clearpass and have used local creds.
 I also had to use this once at a Community College that had the network team arrested!

 This should make it clear that you should set a limit on the number of login attempts!